lzharif/100-days-of-code/log.md

 ### Day 17: January 14, 2018

-**Today's Progress**: I have finished 3rd week of [Big Data Integration and Processing by University of California, San Diego](https://www.coursera.org/learn/big-data-integration-processing/home/info).
-In this section I learned that quantity of data sources may pose an issue to big data systems.
-This problem can be solved through building schema that can convert in and out data model between sources, and integrate it.
+**Today's Progress**: I have finished the 3rd week of [Big Data Integration and Processing by University of California, San Diego](https://www.coursera.org/learn/big-data-integration-processing/home/info).
+In this section, I learned that quantity of data sources may pose an issue to a big data systems.
+This problem can be solved by building a schema that can convert in and out data model between sources, and integrate it.
 I also learned Splunk.
 Seems like it can be used for my next venture!

 **Thoughts:** Having an allergy may hinder my thinking process, so I have to limit my chocolate consumption :(